 All courses listed in the catalog are required, but the sequence of courses taken is based on availability and the necessity for prerequisites.

 In the Business Division curricula, courses prerequisite to another class require a minimum grade of C in order to advance to the next course.
-View the Accounting degree Worksheet for course requirements in the Accounting Associate of Applied Science Degree.
+View the Accounting degree for course requirements in the Accounting Associate of Applied Science Degree.

 Accounting Technician (Technical Certificate)